DIY AI Transformation vs Consultant: 2026 Cost Compared

 For a concrete comparison, consider a 100-person company transforming five processes in year one.
 The DIY path on a Pro-tier process intelligence platform costs roughly $700 per year in subscription plus the internal time of an operations lead over four to six weeks, which at typical SMB rates is $6,000 to $12,000.
 Integration and change management add $10,000 to $30,000 depending on scope.
 All-in, the DIY path runs $20,000 to $45,000 for the year-one programme.

 The consultant path for the same nominal scope runs $60,000 to $180,000.
 A boutique process consultant charges $150 to $300 per hour and will typically invoice 200 to 600 hours across the engagement.
-The extra money buys substantial things: stakeholder workshops, implementation support, political cover, a named senior person responsible for the outcome.
-It is three to five times the DIY cost.
+The extra money buys substantial things, including stakeholder workshops, implementation support, political cover, and a named senior person responsible for the outcome, but it is three to five times the DIY cost.
 Whether that premium is worth paying depends on whether the things it buys are genuinely needed, which is the question the rest of this article is trying to answer.

 When DIY wins outright